 Depending on your CPU you should look for a tutorial which shows your motherboard and a list of safe voltages to test.

 Do I need to match an AMD CPU with an AMD Graphics card?

 This is a strange question which I have been asked a few times.
-The answer is no, you can buy whichever CPU and Graphics card combination you want providing your motherboard support both.
+The answer is no, you can buy whichever CPU and Graphics card combination you want to provide your motherboard support with both.
 Overall if you can make sure your motherboard has at least a PCIE 2.0 or 3.0 port then you are covered.
 If you plug your graphics card into a PCIE 2.0 port you will suffer a large performance drop which is why all of the motherboards we recommend have at least one PCIE 3.0.

 In short, you can buy whatever GPU you want.

 Is Ryzen 3 good enough for gaming?

 Ryzen 3 was launched so this is a genuine question which will come up over the coming weeks and months.
 The Ryzen 3 CPUs are meant for students, basic work computers and those who do casual gaming.
 This means if you want to play the likes of GTA V, Battlefield 1 or any other AAA title then the Ryzen isn’t where you should be looking to invest.
 If you play casual eSports games then you should be absolutely covered with a Ryzen 3 1300x.